rikedyp/APLWorkshop/course/plan.md

 #### Learning Objectives
 1. Know the terms major cell, k-cell, axis, dimension, tally and rank in terms of array shape
 1. Know the difference between simple and nested arrays
-1. Know how to use each `¨` to loop over elements
 1. Know how to use rank `⍤` to loop over k-cells

 #### Success Criteria